erikreppen/EDIOOP.js/README.md

 edioop.js
 =========

-An application architecture tool.
-Event Driven Interfaces for OOP APIs.
+Event Driven Interfaces for OOP APIs - An Application Architecture Tool --

 So, the basic idea here is that I have a factory builder that rewires constructors with a specialty property to build out an event-driven interface such that when you do something like this: